 When faced with a difficult client, your reaction sets the tone.

 Instead of reacting emotionally, pause and respond calmly.
-Clients often mirror your behaviour – staying composed can instantly de-escalate tension.
+Clients often mirror your behaviour; staying composed can instantly de-escalate tension.

 Example:

 A client raises their voice during a call.
-Instead of interrupting, you acknowledge their concern and respond with clarity, this often diffuses the situation quickly.
+Instead of interrupting, you acknowledge their concern and respond with clarity.
+This often diffuses the situation quickly.

 2. Listen Actively and Empathetically

 Difficult clients often feel unheard or misunderstood.
 Taking the time to listen actively can make a significant difference.
 Show empathy by acknowledging their feelings and concerns.
-Use open-ended questions to clarify their issues and repeat back what you’ve heard to ensure understanding.
+Use open-ended questions to clarify their issues and repeat back what you have heard to ensure understanding.
 This approach not only calms the client but also helps identify the root cause of their dissatisfaction.

 3. Respond Promptly